-Meet at the green benches in the northwest corner of the Moody Street bridge behind the granite Blue Heron Trail column.
+Meet by the green benches on the north-west (upriver) side of the Moody Street bridge behind the Blue Heron Trail granite column.
+See walk leader Sonja at the benches in the second photo below.

-Celebrate and learn about the mighty Charles at the 10th Annual Waltham Riverfest with an easy stroll along the Charles.
+Celebrate and learn about the mighty Charles at this year's Annual Waltham Riverfest with an easy stroll along the Charles.
 Traveling on the paved Blue Heron pathway, we’ll head upstream from Moody Street and hear how what was once an ugly industrial area became the beautiful Upper Charles River Reservation.

 As we cross over the Prospect Street bridge, we’ll discuss famous residents of the Mt.
 Feake cemetery (currently including a pair of American bald eagles), the popular canoeing and entertainment venues along the river where big bands regularly played in bygone times, and contributions the Waltham Watch Factory made to the American Industrial Revolution and the Waltham community.